Warbo/chriswarbo-net/projects/nixos/bottom_up.md

    someone else do that and tell you the result), so this approach cannot specify *new* outputs that don't yet exist.

-This approach to specifying outputs is mostly useful for things we already have;
+This approach to specifying outputs is mostly useful as a cache/database of things we already have; when we want a "content address" for files and folders.
-when we want to refer to files and folders in a precise, reproducible way.
+For example, if we're going to compile multiple copies of some source code then giving identical versions the same path avoids redundant compilation; whilst those with differing content should be kept at distinct paths so we can compile each individually.

 ### Outputs specified by derivation ###